 By Liz Kobak Posted October 3, 2012, 11:34 AM EDT

-Techno beats blasted from the Chelsea Market on Thursday night as Hyundai held its second “Re:Mix Lab” event in New York.
+NEW YORK Techno beats blasted from the Chelsea Market on Thursday night as Hyundai held its second “Re:Mix Lab” event in New York.
 The experiential exhibition, a traveling showcase of the Korean auto company's cars customized for music lovers, tech enthusiasts, and eco-minded consumers, was introduced last year as a way to market to a younger, more digitally connected audience.
 This year the event series, once again produced by H360, travels to seven cities, including Los Angeles, Chicago, and Miami.

 Key to the exhibition are three new Hyundai vehicles—the Music 2.0 Veloster Turbo, the Re:Mix Genesis Coupe, and the Eco-Turner Elantra—that come souped up with elements like touch-screen displays, sound systems with LEDs and strobes, DJ stations, racing seats, and recycled fabric.